kekoziar/python-novice-inflammation/_episodes/02-loop.md

     do things with variable
 ~~~

-Using the oxygen example above, the loop might look like this:
+Using the example above, the loop might look like this:

 ![loop_image](../fig/loops_image_num.png)